chenxingqiang/jax-ml/doc/developers/contributing.rst

    * and so on.

    Look for issues marked "help wanted" or similar.
-   Helping these projects may help Scikit-learn too.
+   Helping these projects may help Jax-learn too.
    See also :ref:`related_projects`.